When to Leave Carrd, Linktree, or Stan Store

 Linktree is not a website

-It's a list of links hosted on linktree.com.
+It's a list of links on linktree.com.
 Google indexes Linktree's domain, not yours.
-Traffic lands on a page you don't own, in a design you can't control.
+Traffic lands on a page you don't own, in a design you don't control.

-There is no SEO benefit to a Linktree profile.
 Linktree does exactly one thing well: it takes the five links you want in your Instagram bio and puts them in one place.
-That's the full scope.
+That is its complete value proposition.
+Don't build a business on it.

-You're sending your hard-won traffic somewhere you don't own
+You're sending hard-won traffic somewhere you don't own

-Every time you put "link in bio" in a post and someone taps through, that visit goes to Linktree.
-Your domain sees no traffic.
-The audience you've built disappears into a platform you don't control.
+Every time you put "link in bio" on a post and someone taps through, that visit goes to Linktree.
+Your domain sees nothing.
+The audience you've built disappears into a platform you have no stake in.

-Once you have a real website, your link in bio goes to your homepage or a dedicated landing page you own.
+Once you have a real website, your link in bio points to a page you own.
 Linktree becomes redundant.

 You have more than links to offer

-If you're selling something, booking calls, or collecting email addresses, a Linktree page can't do it.
-It has no checkout, no form, and no way to capture a lead.
-You need a URL of your own.
+If you're selling something, booking clients, or collecting email addresses, a Linktree page can't help you.
+No checkout, no form, no way to capture a lead.
+You need a URL you own.

 When to Leave Stan Store